code-smell/code-smell.github.io/_posts/2016-10-08-deploying-php-application-with-rocketeer.md

     $ cd php-deploy-rocketeer
     $ php vendor/bin/rocketeer deploy

-You can skip the next to questions asked by Rocketeer.
+You can skip the questions about the repository username and password asked by Rocketeer.
+After finishing you can display the current release.

+    $ php vendor/bin/rocketeer current

+To list the available commands use the following command.

+    $ php vendor/bin/rocketeer list

 ### 5. Open website